ZekiAhmed/ZekiAhmed/README.md

 - **Styling & UI:** Tailwind CSS, shadcn/ui
 - **Backend:** Node.js, Express
 - **Databases:** MongoDB, PostgreSQL
-- **General:** Full-stack web development
+- **General:** Full-stack web development, clean architecture, scalable systems

 ---

-## 📖 About Me
+## 🎯 Hobbies & Interests

-Outside of coding, I enjoy **reading biographies** and **watching history-related content**.
+When I’m not coding, I enjoy **reading biographies** and **watching history-related content**.
-I’m deeply interested in learning how great people think, make decisions, and build long-lasting impact.
+I like learning from the lives of influential people, understanding how they think, and exploring how past events shape the present.

 ---